Natural rubber: Allergic reactions

 Some people have a serious latex allergy, and exposure to natural latex rubber products such as latex gloves can cause anaphylactic shock.
-The antigenic proteins found in Hevea latex are greatly reduced by about 99.9 percent (though not eliminated) through vulcanization processing.
+The antigenic proteins found in Hevea latex are reduced by about 99.9 percent (though not eliminated) through vulcanization processing.

 Latex from non-Hevea sources, such as guayule, can be used without allergic reaction by persons with an allergy to Hevea latex.

 Some allergic reactions are not to the latex itself, but from residues of chemicals used to accelerate the cross-linking process.
 Although this may be confused with an allergy to latex, it is distinct from it, typically taking the form of Type IV hypersensitivity in the presence of traces of specific processing chemicals.

 Microbial degradation

 Natural rubber is susceptible to degradation by a wide range of bacteria.

 The bacteria Streptomyces coelicolor, Pseudomonas citronellolis, and Nocardia spp. are capable of degrading vulcanized natural rubber.
+It is, however, not advised to throw away rubber products in the organic waste, as rubber does not naturally degrade in typical home- or industrial compostable conditions.